 Grand total for all of our supplies = $45.38

-I really like that this “craft” for lack of a better term, was well within daughters’ skill levels.
-I once tried making the layered jar for chocolate chip cookies two years ago and that was a complete disaster – we had flour everywhere!
-(And Sierra wouldn’t stop eating the chocolate chips).
+I really like that this “craft” for lack of a better term because it was well within my daughters’ skill levels.
+I tried making the layered jar for chocolate chip cookies two years ago and that was a complete disaster – we had flour everywhere!
+(And Sierra wouldn’t stop eating the chocolate chips)!!

-They all took their jobs very seriously!
-Though we still ended up with barley and lentils all over the floor *grin*.
-All in all the girls greatly enjoyed their time with me, and are very proud to bring the gifts to school for their teachers!
+Each of the girls took their jobs very seriously, though we still ended up with barley and lentils all over the floor *grin*.
+All in all the girls greatly enjoyed their time with me, and were very proud to bring the gifts to school for their teachers!

 - ¼ cup white navy beans

 - ¼ cup green split peas